rbw/aiosnow/CONTRIBUTING.md

 ### Install

-Creates a virtual environment and installs dependencies.
+Creates a virtual environment and installs dependencies in *.poetry/*

 ```
 $ make install